 The steep slopes above Highway 145 near Rico are notorious for being prone to avalanches.
 A series of newly-installed towers that can set off explosives will let crews trigger slides on these slopes remotely.
 (Photo by Wyssen Avalanche Control Co.)

 Every winter, sudden avalanches bury roadways and threaten the lives of travelers, both on the road and in the backcountry.

 Avalanche control crews are also at risk.
 They’re out in often-nasty weather, trudging up relatively safe slopes to fire explosives at unsafe ones.

-The idea is to trigger an avalanche on a snow-loaded slope under a controlled setting, e.g. when roads are closed and the area is cleared of the public.
+The idea is to trigger an avalanche on a snow-loaded slope under a controlled setting, e.g., when roads are closed.

 The alternative is a slide that comes without warning, potentially sweeping up backcountry skiers and burying vehicles on nearby highways.

 Sometimes they launch the charges with a gun.
 Sometimes they use a howitzer cannon.
 They might even drop ordnance from a helicopter.
 But it’s all dangerous work.